paenis/mcdownload/README.md

 cargo install --git https://github.com/paenis/mcdownload
 ```

-Requires a system OpenSSL installation (see [openssl]), or, if building with `--features vendored-openssl`, a C compiler, perl, perl-core, and make.
+Requires a system OpenSSL installation , or, if building with `--features vendored-openssl`, a C compiler, perl, perl-core, and make.
+See [openssl] for more information.

 [openssl]: https://docs.rs/openssl/latest/openssl/#building
 [actions]: https://github.com/paenis/mcdownload/actions?query=is%3Asuccess